WordPress Feed Widget for Website. No-code - Poper

 HTML

 Plus 250+ other platforms via the embed snippet.
-If your site can render a <script> tag, it can render the WordPress Feed Widget: Embed Posts, Categories, and Custom Post Types on Any Site.
+If your site can render a <script> tag, it can render the WordPress Feed Widget: Embed a WordPress Blog's Posts on Any Site.

 What you get with Poper WordPress Feed

-Six things that matter when you are picking a WordPress widget, not 30 features no one uses.
+Six things that matter when you are picking a WordPress widget, not 30 settings no one uses.

 Use cases

-Where WordPress Feed Widget: Embed Posts, Categories, and Custom Post Types on Any Site actually moves the needle
+Where WordPress Feed Widget: Embed a WordPress Blog's Posts on Any Site actually moves the needle

-Four buyer types who get the most lift from embedding WordPress Feed Widget: Embed Posts, Categories, and Custom Post Types on Any Site on their site.
+Four buyer types who get the most lift from embedding WordPress Feed Widget: Embed a WordPress Blog's Posts on Any Site on their site.

 Newsroom Daily masthead with breaking-news election headline, reporter byline, embedded video, reporter notepad, and bright BREAKING NEWS graphic where WordPress posts power the newsroom feed